Friday, February 27, 2009

 Does Foreign Aid Help Africa?

-When asked "What do you think has held back Africans?
+When asked "What do you think has held back Africans? " she replied:

 "I believe it’s largely aid.
 You get the corruption — historically, leaders have stolen the money without penalty — and you get the dependency, which kills entrepreneurship.
 You also disenfranchise African citizens, because the government is beholden to foreign donors and not accountable to its people."